getsueineko/Ansible-Pre-Process-W10/README.md

 3. Modify tasks for run via ```nano '.\Pre-Process W10\roles\common\tasks\Main.yml'```
 4. Run ```ansible-playbook pre-process.yml -vvv```

-## A brief description of the manipulations:
+## A brief description of the tasks:

 1. Install-addtl-pwsh-PackageSources-and-Modules.yml - Add Chocolatey and PowerShellGet PackageSources and install some modules like oh-my-posh and Get-ChildItemColor
 2. Fixes-PowerShell.yml - Fix bug with capital letters in the PSReadline module and disable powershell telemetry